-The function's primary use is to load a source, for instance a power supply, which cannot generate the curve itself and would supply a static DC voltage.
-The load acts as a sink for the rapid fall of the output voltage of the power supply enabling the voltage progress to follow the DIN curve.
-The only requirement for the source is that it features (an adjustable) current limitation.
+The function isn't suitable for standalone operation of a power supply, but optimal for a power supply operation in conjunction with an electronic load, for example one from ELR 10000 series.
+The load acts as a sink for the rapid fall of the output voltage of the power supply enabling the output voltage progress to follow the DIN curve.

 The curve conforms to test impulse 4 of the DIN.
 With suitable settings, other test impulses can be simulated.
-If the curve in sequence 4 should be a sine wave, then these 5 sequence points would have to be reconstructed using the arbitrary generator.
+If the curve in sequence point 4 should be a sine wave, then these 5 points would have to be transfered to the arbitrary generator.